 Groups tours are available on the third Tuesday of every month at 10:30 AM and 1:30 PM.
 There is no fee for these tours.
 Reservations must be made in advance.
 Please contact Brittany Halberstadt at email@example.com or call 919-684-8816 to book a tour.

 Beginning April 25th, Reflections tours will be available to the general public on the fourth Tuesday of every month.
-There is no fee for these tours.
+Individuals with Alzheimer’s and their care partners who are not visiting in a group may reserve a spot on these public tours.
 Reservations must be made at least a week in advance.
-Please contact Brittany Halberstadt at firstname.lastname@example.org or call 919-684-8816 to book a tour.
+Please contact Brittany Halberstadt at firstname.lastname@example.org or register online to book a public Reflections tour.

 GROUP AND PUBLIC TOUR THEMES